 Yes.
 Arizona law considers visitation and child support to be separate matters, so the primary parent must continue to allow the other parent to visit despite the other parent’s failure to pay support.
 The reasoning is this: These orders are based upon the financial needs and the ability of the parents to meet those needs.
 Visitation orders are intended to safeguard the best interests by ensuring that the child has a meaningful relationship with each parent.
 Because of this distinction, one parent’s failure to pay will not excuse the other parent’s failure to allow visitation.

 Protect your rights!

 We handle all family law cases in Chandler Arizona.
-If you or a loved one needs help please give me a call at 480-413-9300.
-I am here to serve you & make this process as stress free as possible.
+If you or a loved one needs help please give me a call at 480-413-9300 for your $250 initial case valuation.